Why Does Spotify Keep Crashing? Fastest Way To Fixed The Crashing Problem

 - Open up the App Store and go to the “Updates” section

-- Scroll through all of the available updates until you find a recent release date for Spotify.
+- Scroll through all available updates until you find a recent release date for Spotify.
 If there is one (sometimes it takes a while), tap “Update” for that specific application

 # On Android Devices: